Laragear/MailLoginDemo/README.md

 ```

 This is the default Authentication Guard to use.
 When `null`, it fall backs to the application default, which is usually `web`.
 This used to find user via the guard User Provider, and login users automatically.

+> **Check**
+> When sending an email, the guard gets imprinted in the link to avoid changes on the configuration.

 ### Route name & View